-8. In support of its refund claim, petitioner submitted to the Audit Division a survey of the electricity consumption of each of the 23 pieces of equipment for which petitioner claimed exemption with respect to its purchases of electricity.
+- 8. In support of its refund claim, petitioner submitted to the Audit Division a survey of the electricity consumption of each of the 23 pieces of equipment for which petitioner claimed exemption with respect to its purchases of electricity.
 The survey was prepared on petitioner's behalf by Energy & Value Consultants, Inc., and set forth a description of each of the 23 items together with its respective make and model number.
 For 11 of the items, the survey set forth figures indicating each item's horsepower, voltage, and amperage.
-With respect to 10 of the items, only voltage and amperage figures were provided, and with respect to 2 of the items, the survey set forth kilowatt--hours of use, length of average daily usage and kilowatt-hours of use per day.
-The survey did not indicate the manner by which the figures indicating kilowatthours of use were determined.

-9. After making its determination as to which equipment consumed electricity directly in production, the Audit Division sought to determine the proportion of petitioner's purchases of electricity which qualified for exemption from sales tax.
+With respect to 10 of the items, only voltage and amperage figures were provided, and with respect to 2 of the items, only voltage figures were provided.
+Finally, with respect to all 23 items, the survey set forth kilowatthours of use, length of average daily usage and kilowatt-hours of use per day.
+The survey did not indicate the manner by which the figures indicating kilowatthours of use were determined. - 9.
+After making its determination as to which equipment consumed electricity directly in production, the Audit Division sought to determine the proportion of petitioner's purchases of electricity which qualified for exemption from sales tax.
 To make this determination, the Audit Division first calculated kilowatt-hours for each piece of equipment which it had determined was used in production.
-With respect to each of the 11 items for which petitioner's survey listed a horsepower figure, the Audit Division used that horsepower figure to calculate kilowatt-hours by the following formula:
+With respect to each of the II items for which petitioner's survey listed a horsepower figure, the Audit Division used that horsepower figure to calculate kilowatt-hours by the following formula: